cloud-gov/federalist.18f.gov/pages/how-federalist-works/node-on-federalist.md

 ## The Federalist NPM script

 Before running any other generator, the Federalist build engine will check for a package.json file.
 If it finds one, it will run `npm install`.
 Additionally, if the package.json provides a script named `federalist`, the build engine will run this script.
 This enables Federalist users to add Javascript dependencies to their site, and run a script to prepare the site for the build engine.
-If **Script only** is the configured **Static Site Engine**, no other steps are run.
+If **Script only** is the configured **Site Engine**, no other steps are run.

 For more details see [package.json examples](examples).